-- a.
-A minimum difference of one value higher and one chroma lower than the matrix, or - b.
-Value of 4 or more and chroma of 2 or less (fig. 40).
+- 1. a minimum difference of one value higher and one chroma lower than the matrix, or - 2. value of 4 or more and chroma of 2 or less than the matrix (fig. 41).

-User Notes: This indicator was developed for use in areas of red parent material, such as residuum in the Piedmont Province Triassic lowlands section or the Paleozoic "red beds" of the Appalachian Mountains, and in alluvium or colluvium derived from these materials.
-This indicator may occur along the Red River (Arkansas and Louisiana).
-In glaciated areas, the indicator may form in glacial till, outwash, deltaic sediments, or glaciolacustrine sediments derived from similar parent materials in the area.
-Soils potentially derived from red parent materials should be evaluated to determine the Color Change
+User Notes: This indicator was developed for use in areas of red parent material, such as residuum in the Piedmont Province Triassic Lowlands section or the Paleozoic "red beds" of the Appalachian Mountains, and in alluvium or colluvium derived from these materials.
+This indicator may occur along the Red River